googleapis/python-bigquery/docs/usage/pandas.rst

    :end-before: [END bigquery_combine2_bqdate_bqtime]

 .. [#date] Dates before 1678 can't be represented using
-           BigQuery-supplied date series and will be converted as object series.
+           date series and will be converted as object series.